data-integrations/wrangler/docs/directives/parse-as-csv.md

-# CSV Parse
+# Parse as CSV

-PARSE-AS-CSV is a directive for parsing an input record as comma-seperated value.
+The `parse-as-csv` is a directive for parsing an input record as comma-separated values.

 ## Syntax